nmn0gueira/3d-scene-sim/README.md

 # 3D Hierarchical Scene Modeling

 This project is a 3D simulation of a helicopter that allows for vertical and circular movement, with some object interaction (e.g., dropping cargo), and camera control.
-The helicopter is modeled using basic 3D primitives (cylinders, cubes, and spheres), and the scene is rendered using Three.js.
+The helicopter is modeled using basic 3D primitives (cylinders, cubes, and spheres).

 ## How to Run
 1. **Clone the repository** to your local machine.